-Visible is a fairly new wireless carrier owned by Verizon.
-Visible offers only one plan: unlimited talk, text, and data over Verizon’s LTE network for $40 per month.
+Visible is a relatively new wireless carrier owned by Verizon.
+Visible offers only one plan: unlimited talk, text, and data over Verizon’s LTE network.
+The plan has a regular price of $40 per month, but it drops to as low as $25 per month with Visible’s Party Pay Program.
 For many people, Visible’s plan will be cheaper than any unlimited plan available directly from Verizon.
-To save on costs, Visible has no brick-and-mortar stores and instead sells phones and service over the internet.
+To save on costs, Visible has no brick-and-mortar stores and instead only sells phones and service over the internet.

 If you’re a heavy data user and want low-cost service over Verizon’s extensive network, Visible may be a good option.
-Just be aware that you will have to deal with a limited set of compatible devices, low priority during congestion, and possible issues as Visible fine-tunes its service.
+Just be aware that you will have to deal with a limited set of compatible devices, low-priority data during congestion, and possible issues as Visible fine-tunes its service.

 - Unlimited minutes, texts, and data